-Note: Wireless Internet access requires an AirPort Extreme Card, AirPort Extreme Base Station or AirPort Base Station, and Internet access (fees may apply).
+Note: Wireless Internet access requires an AirPort Extreme Card, an 802.11b or 802.11g access point such as an AirPort Extreme Base Station or AirPort Base Station, and Internet access (fees may apply).
 Some Internet service providers are not currently compatible with AirPort.
 Range may vary with site conditions.